mughalhamid/speech-to-text-api/README.md

    - Integrate the Google Cloud Speech-to-Text API to accurately transcribe sermon content.
    - Explore cost-effective transcription options to minimize expenses while maintaining transcription quality.

-4. Integration with Language Models:
+4. Integration with Language Models for Translation:
-   - Research and integrate Language Models (LLMs) to enhance transcription quality and speaker identification.
+   - Research and integrate Language Models (LLMs) to enable translation of sermons into another language.
    - Select a suitable LLM solution based on budget constraints and project requirements.

 5. Editing and Displaying Transcripts: